BrioniCo/m_project1/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find information about coding challenges.
+    1. As a Returning Visitor, I want to find information about.
-    2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+    2. As a Returning Visitor, I want to find the best way to get in contact with the campaign managers with any questions I may have.
     3. As a Returning Visitor, I want to find community links.

 -   -   #### Frequent User Goals